gushakov/spring-data-fcrepo4/README.md

 ### Resource properties

 Some of the default resource properties automatically generated and updated by the Fedora repository can be accessed by specifying bean properties with the corresponding annotations.
-For example, if one wants to access `http://fedora.info/definitions/v4/repository#uuid` or `http://fedora.info/definitions/v4/repository#created` properties of the persisted resource
+For example, if one wants to access `http://fedora.info/definitions/v4/repository#created` properties of the persisted resource, then the corresponding attribute of the bean should be annotated as following:

 ```java
 class Vehicle {